 So, let’s start there!

-Here’s some of my picks for the best free identifying and counting coin money worksheets for 2nd graders.
+Here’s some of my picks for the best free identifying and counting coin 2nd grade money worksheets.

 Here’s a whole counting coins lesson plan, with worksheets that have identifiable coins on them (meaning – they look enough like the real version to be meaningful for students).